Getting started

 git checkout -t upstream/develop # Checkout the development branch

-Python and Pip
+Python and uv

 Python virtual environment